 Lake Memphremagog in the very north of Vermont is one of many lakes in that area.
 In fact, it is part of the Northeast Kingdom of Vermont, famous for its rural corner, lakes, woodlands, and meadows.

 The land surrounding this lake looks just like the glacial forest that lies in the far north, somewhere in Alaska or Northern Canada.
-At the same time, it reminded me a lot of scenery in Oregon.
+At the same time, it reminded me a lot of the scenery in Oregon.
 Lakes and bogs dot the countryside, and woodlands of coniferous evergreen trees extend for miles.

 In a small town Newport with a newly developed lake’s waterfront, you have more chances to meet a moose than another person.
 It is very quiet, untouched, and marks the gateway to adventure.